bitcoin/bips/bip-multilingual-mnemonic.md

 A wallet that exposes a display mnemonic to the user MUST:

 1. Make the canonical English mnemonic available to the user as part of any backup or recovery flow that exposes a display mnemonic.
 "Available" means the user can view, copy, or export the canonical English mnemonic within the same flow, without leaving it.
+This is an *availability* obligation on the wallet, not a requirement that the user record a second, English copy: a user may legitimately back up in the display language only.
+For that user there is no English transcription step and therefore no English transcription error, which is the failure mode this convention removes.
+The English mnemonic is the portability guarantee and the safety net (surfaced and labeled per the SHOULD clauses below), not a mandatory second artifact.

 A wallet that exposes a display mnemonic to the user SHOULD: